 Good tutorial on spoon carving.
 Also, see the very end of Robin Wood’s axe sharpening tutorial to see his approach to carving a spoon blank that is ready for the finer knife work.

-A good and long tutorial focusing on a kuksa mug.
+A good and long tutorial focusing on how to make a kuksa mug.
 Includes many aspects of carving, including tools, wood selection, axe work, drying, cracking, and finishing.
 Nice time-stamped index so you can easily access the part of the video most relevant to you.